 - Proof of financial ability

-Please send digital copies; we do not accept any hard copies!
+Please send digital copies only, as we do not accept any hard copies!

 Please send your documents as one single PDF file!